 Another provision that hits individuals in high income brackets is the phase out of itemized deductions.
 For 2015, married couples filing jointly will have their itemized deductions reduced when their AGI exceeds $309,900.
 Other items are also subject to the phase out provisions, including IRA deductions, education credits, student loan interest deductions, personal exemptions and the child tax credit.

-Several strategies may be available to avoid some of these tax increases.
+Several high income tax strategies may be available to avoid some of these tax increases.
 One involves deferring taxes on earnings.
 Nonqualified deferred compensation plans and stock option plans are good vehicles for postponing the tax until such time that the taxpayer is in a lower tax bracket.

 A related strategy is deferring taxes on investments.
 Purchase of U. S. savings bonds is one such strategy, because the tax on the interest earned can be deferred until the bonds are redeemed.